fhiso/legacy-format/data-model-noTag.md

     between the .`[HEAD]` and the .`[SUBN]` (if there is a .`[SUBN]`), or after the .`[TRLR]`.

--   Extensions' URIs SHOULD
+-   Extensions' IRIs SHOULD
-    *either* be an existing URI but in a different context *or* be a URI that is owned by the extension author.
+    *either* be an existing IRI but in a different context *or* be a IRI that is owned by the extension author.

-    It is RECOMMENDED that extension URIs be URLs that resolve to a web page describing the meaning of the extension.
+    It is RECOMMENDED that extension IRIs be URLs that resolve to a web page describing the meaning of the extension.

 Implementations encountering an unknown extension structures MAY ignore the structure and its substructures.
 It is RECOMMENDED that unknown extensions be preserved in the dataset if feasible,